hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 The threat model considered here is one where the *contents* and size of the zone are considered sensitive and should be protected during transfer.

-This document does not consider the existence of a zone, the act of zone tranfser, nor the identities of the nameservers hosting that zone (including both those acting as hidden primaries/secondaries or directly serving the zone) as sensitive information.
+This document does not consider the existence of a zone, the act of zone transfer, nor the identities of the nameservers hosting that zone (including both those acting as hidden primaries/secondaries or directly serving the zone) as sensitive information.
 The proposed mechanisms does not attempt to obscure such information.
 The reasons for this include: